Kew: The Tudors and Stuarts

 Charles Somerset, 1st Earl of Worcester (c.
 1460–1526) was granted lands at Kew in 1517.
 When he died in 1526 he left his Kew estates to his third wife, Eleanor, with the remainder to his son George.
 In 1538, Sir George Somerset sold the house for £200 to Thomas Cromwell (c.
 1485–1540), who resold it for the same amount to Charles Brandon, 1st Duke of Suffolk (c.
 1484–1545).
-Brandon had probably already inhabited Kew during the life of his wife Mary Tudor, daughter of Henry VII and widow of the French king Louis XII.
+Brandon had probably already inhabited Kew during the life of his wife Mary Tudor (1496–1533), daughter of Henry VII and widow of the French king Louis XII.
 According to John Leland's Cygnea Cantio ("Swan Song"), she stayed in Kew (which he refers to as "Cheva") for a time after her return to England.

 One of Henry VIII's closest friends, Henry Norris (c.
 1482–1536), lived at Kew Farm, which was later owned by Elizabeth I's favourite, Robert Dudley, Earl of Leicester (1532–1588).
 This large palatial house on the Thames riverbank predated the royal palaces of Kew Palace and the White House.
 Excavations at Kew Gardens in 2009 revealed a wall that may have belonged to the property.

 In Elizabeth's reign, and under the Stuarts, houses were developed along Kew Green.
 West Hall, which survives in West Hall Road, dates from at least the 14th century and the present house was built at the end of the 17th century.
 Elizabeth Stuart (1596–1662), daughter of James I, later known as the "Winter Queen", was given a household at Kew in 1608.
 Queen Anne subscribed to the building of the parish church on Kew Green, which was dedicated to St Anne in 1714, three months before the queen's death.

 The Hanoverians

-The Hanoverians maintained the strongest links with Kew, in particular Princess Augusta who founded the botanic gardens and her husband Frederick, Prince of Wales (1707–1751) who lived at the White House in Kew.
+The Hanoverians maintained the strongest links with Kew, in particular Princess Augusta (1719–1772) who founded the botanic gardens and her husband Frederick, Prince of Wales (1707–1751) who lived at the White House in Kew.
 Augusta, as Dowager Princess of Wales, continued to live there until her death in 1772.
 Frederick commissioned the building of the first substantial greenhouse at Kew Gardens.

 In 1772 King George III and Queen Charlotte moved into the White House at Kew.
 Charlotte died at the Dutch House (now Kew Palace) in 1818.

-King William IV spent most of his early life at Richmond and at Kew Palace, where he was educated by private tutors.
+Their son, King William IV, spent most of his early life at Richmond and at Kew Palace, where he was educated by private tutors.